Brief overview of our history

-It provides antiretroviral treatment to people with HIV or AIDS who do not have access to treatment, especially the latest-generation medications that are not available in the country.
+Provides antiretroviral treatment to people with HIV or AIDS who do not have access to treatment, especially the latest-generation medications that are not available locally.

-Thanks to this program, people with HIV who resist the treatment scheme offered by the Ministry of Health and Social Security may have access to other antiretroviral treatments that save their lives.
+Thanks to this program, people with HIV who are resistant to treatment offered by the local Ministry of Health are provided access to other antiretroviral treatments that save their lives.

 “How Much Do You Know?” program

-The “How Much Do You Know?” program is the primary prevention program that has allowed us to generate in adolescents and young adults in Latin America and the Caribbean a desire for training in order to become leaders agents of change in their communities.
+Is the primary prevention program that has enabled AID FOR AIDS to inspire adolescents and young adults in Latin America and the Caribbean to become leaders and agents of change in their communities.

-Through a methodology of peer-to-peer education, they receive training and then transmit what they have learned to their peers.
+Through a methodology of peer-to-peer education, participants receive training and then transmit what they have learned to their peers.

-Focused on the comprehensive preventive health vision, the curriculum includes:
+Centered on a vision of comprehensive preventive health, the curriculum includes:

-development of life skills identified by the World Health Organization (WHO), such as:
+- The development of life skills identified by the World Health Organization (WHO), including:

 “Ámate Indígena” program